mmistakes/minimal-mistakes/_posts/2018-05-13-creating-summable-domain-types.md

 type Cost = Cost of decimal // Define a type alias 'Cost' for decimal

 module Cost =
-    let create c =      // Function for creating 'Cost' values if c <= 0 then  // Check that the value is greater than 0.0M None        // Return None if outside bounds else
+    let create c =         // Function for creating 'Cost' values if c <= 0M then    // Check that the value is greater than 0.0M None           // Return None if outside bounds else
-            Some(Cost c)// Return input wrapped in a 'Cost' value
+            Some(Cost c)   // Return input wrapped in a 'Cost' value
 ```

 The beautiful thing about this is that when I am working with a `Cost` type I never have to worry about it being negative.
 This is a powerful thing when it comes to composing algorithms because I have eliminated a whole host of possible values that I would need to handle.
 It is amazing how easy it is for a negative numbers to sneak in and cause havoc.
 I force myself to deal with this bad data at the boundary of the domain instead of inside the algorithm performing the analysis.